Design or Engineering?

 What you do daily is receiving briefs from your supervisor, coming up with creative ideas to impress the clients, getting rejected over and over again, rush for new creatives according to the client’s feedback and submit something you think is ugly.

 You don’t understand why are the ugly designs or advertisements always the ones being chosen but you are too busy to care anyway.

-When a chance comes to switch to a client-facing department within your company, you applied for it immediately.
+When a chance presented itself to move to a client-facing role within your company, you jumped at the opportunity.

 You thoroughly enjoy your time in this department, you get to meet celebrities whom you use for your campaigns, liaise with YouTube stars and bloggers to send messages for your clients, the ability to use all different media to achieve your objectives and get to meet all the like minded avant-garde people at advertising events by representing your agency.